petender/azd-youtubesummarizer-openai/README.md

-## Azure OpenAI Service with Blazor YoutubeSummarizer sample app
+## Azure OpenAI Service with Blazor Youtube Summarizer sample app

 This repo contains a demo for an Azure OpenAI Service, together with a Blazor "Youtube Summarizer" sample app.
 By providing a Youtube URL and selecting your preferred language, a request is sent to the Azure OpenAI Service, after which the ChatCompletion provides a 5-bullet point summary of the video in your selected language.